swiss-ai/dsl25-7-center-bot/docs/README.md

 TODO

 ---
-# Axis of future improvements:
+# 🚀 Future Improvement Directions:

 - Build profiles of ETH fellows (scraping more web sources)
 - Build a reward model to align LLM answers with users' preferences (RHLF)